aremmell/libsir/README.md

 ## Highlights

 Why should you use libsir instead of another logging library?
-I don't know, why should you?
-Just kidding:
+I don't know, why should you? _Just kidding_:

 - _No dependencies_ other than `pthreads`.
 On Windows, libsir uses the native sychronization API.
 - Accompanied by a robust _test suite_ to ensure dependable behavior, even if you make modifications to the source.